 one does not simply use default nixos configuration

 This is where NixOS’s unique brand of neuroticism comes into play.
 As “dotfiles for your whole computer,” NixOS lets you declare everything about your computer so that, as soon as it boots up, it is perfectly tweaked and tuned to be how you like it.
 So users are encouraged - nay, oblidged - to go into a file called congfiguration.nix and go crazy.
 How crazy?
-Well, you can define:
+Well, you can define: * Your users - names, permissions, and temporary passwords * Your programs - both system-level programs and user-level programs, and the configurations for those programs * Your drivers * Your desktop environment and its settings * Your window manager and its settings * Your boot loader and its settings

 Attempt #1

 That sure is a lot of options to configure!
-So, like any programmer, I started to look at how other people built their Nix configurations so that I could study and understand nix steal from them for an easy win.
+So, like any programmer, I started to look at how other people built their Nix configurations so that I could ~study and understand nix~ steal from them for an easy win.
 I watched this video from Vimjoyer on YouTube and also copied their repo.
 They also took a lot from Misterio77’s repo so I borrowed a few things from them as well.
 These repos not only used baseline Nix, but also two Nix-adjacent tools called Flakes and Home-Manager.
 Needless to say, these projects are complicated and have a lot of stuff, so I decided to just pick and choose the bits that I wanted.

 I took the directory structure from Vimjoyer, the flake setup from Misterio77, and used a variation of the default home-manager config.
 I removed half the programs that Vimjoyer declared because I don’t need them, and then added a few of my own.
 After about half and hour of playing picky-choosy, I run my first system rebuild, and get…